awsdocs/amazon-fsx-lustre-user-guide/doc_source/create-fs-linked-data-repo.md

 }
 ```

-## Working with Server\-Side Encrypted Amazon S3 Buckets<a name="s3-server-side-encryption-support"></a>
+## Working with server\-side encrypted Amazon S3 buckets<a name="s3-server-side-encryption-support"></a>

- Amazon FSx for Lustre supports Amazon S3 buckets that use server\-side encryption with S3\-managed keys \(SSE\-S3\), and with Customer Master Keys \(CMKs\) Stored in AWS Key Management Service \(SSE\-KMS\)\.
+ Amazon FSx for Lustre supports Amazon S3 buckets that use server\-side encryption with S3\-managed keys \(SSE\-S3\), and with customer master keys \(CMKs\) stored in AWS Key Management Service \(SSE\-KMS\)\.

 If you want Amazon FSx to encrypt data when writing to your S3 bucket, you need to set the default encryption on your S3 bucket to either SSE\-S3 or SSE\-KMS\.
 For more information, see [ How Do I Enable Default Encryption for an Amazon S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/default-bucket-encryption.html) in the *Amazon Simple Storage Service Console User Guide*\.
-When writing files to your S3 bucket, Amazon FSx will follow the default encryption policy of your S3 bucket\.
+When writing files to your S3 bucket, Amazon FSx follows the default encryption policy of your S3 bucket\.

 By default, Amazon FSx supports S3 buckets encrypted using SSE\-S3\.
-If you want to link your Amazon FSx file system to an S3 bucket encrypted using SSE\-KMS encryption, you need to add a statement to your customer\-managed KMS key policy that allows Amazon FSx to encrypt and decrypt objects in your S3 bucket using your Customer Master Key \(CMK\)\.
+If you want to link your Amazon FSx file system to an S3 bucket encrypted using SSE\-KMS encryption, you need to add a statement to your customer managed KMS key policy that allows Amazon FSx to encrypt and decrypt objects in your S3 bucket using your CMK\.

-The following statement allows a specific Amazon FSx file system to encrypt and decrypt objects for a specific S3 bucket, *bucket\-name*\.
+The following statement allows a specific Amazon FSx file system to encrypt and decrypt objects for a specific S3 bucket, *bucket\_name*\.

 ```
 {